The perfect two week Cambodia itinerary, featuring Phnom Penh, Siem Reap, the Southern islands and Kep and Kampot.

 The trains have been refurbished, and have air conditioning, but the carriages are still the older style, which I loved.
 You pass through the suburbs of Phnom Penh when departing the central station, before moving into open fields and farmland.
 The train also stops in Takeo and Kampot, before reaching its final destination.
 You can book trains in advance through baolau.

-As we were starting and ending our trip in Ho Chi Minh City, we decided to spend a few days here either side.
-From here we took the bus across the border to Phnom Penh.
+As we were starting and ending our trip in Ho Chi Minh City, we decided to spend a few days here on either side, which I recommend if you are doing the same.
+From Ho Chi Minh City, we took the bus across the border to Phnom Penh.
 If you’re flying straight into Cambodia, it’s likely you will fly into Phnom Penh as it’s the capital city and the largest international airport.

 From Phnom Penh, you have a couple of options, but the most common is to either head south to the coast or head west to Siem Reap.
 We went south first, taking the train from Phnom Penh to Sihanoukville.